 If your idea or invention meets the aforementioned standards (1- not publicly disclosed over a year ago and 2- falls under the patentable category of ideas), you are ready to begin preparing to apply for a patent with the U.S Patent Trade Office.

 Before preparing your application, you’ll need to do a bit of background research to make sure that you are not wasting precious time or resources.

 1. You’ve determined that you need a patent and not a trademark.
 As an innovative start-up, you may be unaware of the difference between a patent versus a trademark.
 A patent is a form of intellectual property that allows you to protect your unique ideas, while a trademark is a symbol or words that are legally registered for use by a company or product.
 In short, patents are for ideas or inventions.
-If you are still confused as to what a patent is, read this post.

 2. After perusing Google Patents and/or hiring a knowledgeable patent expert (wink, wink), you are certain that your idea has not been publicly disclosed or emulated.
 As a start-up or entrepreneur, you want to make sure that your innovative software or product has not already been patented, thereby saving you both time and money.

 PREPARING THE APPLICATION